MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 ### User Settings
 On the **My Settings** page, users can define basic behavior of their account, such as the Role Center, the language, and which notifications they get.
 For more information, see [Change Basic Settings](ui-change-basic-settings.md).

 The administrator can customize user settings for a profile so that all users of the related role have the same settings.
-For more information, see [Customizing the Workspace for Profiles (Roles)](ui-personalization-manage.md).
+For more information, see [Customize the Workspace for Profiles (Roles)](ui-personalization-manage.md).

 ### Users in On-Premises Deployments